From the Ground Up: Planting the Roots to a Blossoming Career

 In 2015 he visited Haiti, where he taught pastry and baking at the University of Cape Haitian - an intensive course with a full semester's worth of material taught daily, for three weeks.

-In June of 2018, Chef Smith participated as a guest speaker at the Rum and Rhythm™ Benefit & Auction, a prestigious event billed as "the Ultimate Caribbean Epicurean Experience in New York City".
+In June of 2018, Chef Smith participated as a guest speaker at the Rum and Rhythm Benefit & Auction, a prestigious event held by the Caribbean Tourist Organization, and billed as the "Ultimate Caribbean Epicurean Experience in New York City".
+He has since been back to cater the event, creating showpieces and desserts for the happy event guests.

 If he has any time left to catch some sleep, chances are he'll be dreaming of Trinidad-Tobago and his own B&B by a Silk Cotton Tree...